Benefits Investigation Support

 *Janssen CarePath cannot accept any patient information without an executed BAA or individual patient authorization.

 Letter of Medical Necessity

-Sample letter that you can submit with either the initial claim to support the medical necessity of treatment with SIMPONI ARIA® for your patient or submit it to support the medical necessity of treatment with SIMPONI ARIA® when requesting reconsideration of a denied claim.
-Click here for the sample letter.
+Submit a letter to support the medical necessity of treatment with SIMPONI ARIA® either with the initial claim or when requesting reconsideration of a denied claim.
+Click here for the sample letter (editable).